mimblewimble/grin/doc/intro.md

 Now the transaction no longer sums to zero and we have an _excess value_ on _G_ (85), which is the result of the summation of all blinding factors.
-But because `85*G` is a valid public key on the elliptic curve _G_, with private key 85, for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on _G_.
+But because `85*G` is a valid public key on the elliptic curve _G_, with private key 85, for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on the elliptic curve using generator point _G_.

-So all the protocol needs to verify is that (`Y - Xi`) is a valid public key on _G_ and that the transacting parties collectively know the private key (85 in our transaction with Carol).
+So all the protocol needs to verify is that (`Y - Xi`) is a valid public key on the curve and that the transacting parties collectively know the private key `x` (85 in our transaction with Carol) of this public key.
+If they can prove that they know the private key to `x*G + y*H` using generator point _G_ then this proves that `y` must be `0` (meaning above that the sum of all inputs and outputs equals `0`).

 The simplest way to do so is to require a signature built with the excess value (85), which then validates that:

-* The transacting parties collectively know the private key, and
+* The transacting parties collectively know the private key (the excess value 85), and
 * The sum of the transaction outputs, minus the inputs, sum to a zero value (because only a valid public key, matching the private key, will check against the signature).